benjaminfmoore/ActualCannibalShiaLabeouf-/README.md

  I'm still really new to all of this so I'm sure there's room for improvement.
 I used the package readline-sync to help build the game.
 If you download the game and enjoy it let me know!
 I'm open to all feedback!

  # Now go get eaten by Actual Cannibal Shia Labeouf!

+ This game is meant to be ran in your terminal/command line.

+ Open your terminal and navigate to the folder you downloaded it to and type in "node index.js" to play!